All Episodes

 And not every issue lands.

-The trans issue was the hugest mistake the Democratic Party made because if you look at the DSM, uh, you know, up until the last one, it was gender dysphoria.
+The trans issue was the hugest mistake the Democratic Party made because if you look at the DSM, you know, up until the last one, it was gender dysphoria.

 And then the Democrats did one of the stupidest decisions ever.

-Um, and it wasn't.
+And it wasn't.

-Uh, this is an incredibly small niche issue.
+This is an incredibly small niche issue.

-They would say, Are you crazy?
+They would say, are you crazy?

-What is this?
+What is this, Dr. Mengele?

-Dr. Mengela, this is the craziest thing I've ever heard.
+This is the craziest thing I've ever heard.

 It does not apply to women everywhere, obviously.